darcocarolyn/Rule-of-Thirds/README.md

 This is a static webpage for a film premiere event called Rule of Thirds.
 It was created mainly through HTML and CSS.
 There is a bit of JavaScript in order to implement a contact inquiry form using email JS for any users who might have any questions about the event.

-Unfortunately, there was a falling out between the event planners and the film director, so the website was never launched.
+Unfortunately, there was a falling out between the event planners and the film director regarding the venue, so the website was never fully completed nor launched.